We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the Centers for Disease Control and Prevention (CDC),

-- Following a healthy diet: People should try to eat foods that are low in saturated fats and add fruits and vegetables to their diets.
+- Following a nutritious diet: People should try to eat foods that are low in saturated fats and add fruits and vegetables to their diets.

 - Managing stress: Long-term stress can increase a person’s heart rate and blood pressure, so people should try to limit this.

-- Avoiding or stopping smoking: This also applies to people who do not smoke, as they can still develop heart disease or lung cancer from secondhand smoke.
+- Avoiding or stopping smoking: This also applies to individuals who do not smoke, as they can still develop heart disease or lung cancer from secondhand smoke.

 People who are monitoring their heart health should also attend follow-up appointments and contact a doctor if they notice any new or worsening symptoms.